-Athletes, dancers, workers, clinic and hospital patients are all people who need support to stay physically healthy.
+Athletes, dancers, workers, and more, are all people who need support to stay healthy.

-You can help them manage their health, prevent health-related problems and recover after injury as the skilled healthcare professional known as an athletic trainer.
-In UB’s Athletic Training program, you can gain a graduate degree in this growing health care profession in an inclusive environment that supports vast possibilities for achievement.
+You can help prevent, evaluate, and rehabilitate after injury as the healthcare professional.
+In UB’s Athletic Training program, you can obtain a graduate degree in this growing athletic training profession.

 You’ll emerge from the program with the clinical proficiency, foundational knowledge and communication and collaboration skills, preparing you to enter the workforce as soon as you graduate.